 Research and development was a strong part of the intricate processes at Hill Floral Group.
 The odds are about 2,000,000 to 1 against developing a rose superior to one already grown today.
 More than $100,000 annually was budgeted for research and development.
 Hills Floral Group introduced multiple varieties including, Classy, a long lived large, romantic red and Ginger Hill, a delicate yet robust and braggart blush white.
 The Richmond Rose Festival honored the rose industry and was a popular summer event.

 Glen Miller Park, the largest of several parks in the Richmond Park and Recreation system, has 194 acres of beautiful wooded area.
 It has fresh spring water flowing from several different locations in the park and wild flowers growing abundantly.
 This land was purchased by the City of Richmond in 1885 at the, then so fabulous, price of $35,000.00.
 Colonel John Miller was the owner and from his name plus the natural topography of the area came the name, Glen Miller.
-This park has a 9 hole golf course available to the general public, tennis courts, horseshoe courts, a bandstand and open air theater, several shelter houses and over 600 picnic tables and numerous grills throughout the park.
+This park formerly had a 9 hole golf course available to the general public, now public putting greens and a walking course, tennis courts, horseshoe courts, a bandstand and open air theater, several shelter houses and over 600 picnic tables and numerous grills throughout the park.

 A small lake is located in the center of the park and once a year it is stocked and a children's fishing rodeo is held.
 At the 22nd Street entrance to the park stands a tall statue of the Madonna of the Trail, which is one of several along the old National Road (U.S. 40).
 It was erected by the National Society of Daughters of the American Revolution (DAR) as a memorial to pioneer mothers of the covered wagon days.
 It carries the inscription, "A nation's highway once a wilderness trail over which hardy pioneers made their perilous way seeking new homes in the dense forests of the great northwest."
 The first toll gate in Indiana stood near this site on the National Road.